Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 *Requirements*:
 * Pause status MUST NOT be set: `PAUSED_EIGENPODS_VERIFY_BALANCE_UPDATE`
+* If the validator is withdrawable (withdrawable epoch is set), balance being proven MUST NOT be zero
 * `oracleTimestamp`:
     * MUST be no more than `VERIFY_BALANCE_UPDATE_WINDOW_SECONDS` (~4.5 hrs) old
     * MUST be newer than the validator's `mostRecentBalanceUpdateTimestamp`